MartinXPN/SentenceTagger/README.md

 # sentence2tags
 Given a sentence predict lemma, morphological tags, pos-tag for each word.

-This repo is a modification of [COMBO](https://github.com/360er0/COMBO) architecture.
+This repo is a modification of the [COMBO](https://github.com/360er0/COMBO) architecture.

 ## Instructions